Maria Sakkari: 2021: First two major semifinals, WTA Finals, top 10 debut

-In September 2021, Sakkari beat No. 4 seed Karolína Plíšková to earn a place in only the second Grand Slam semifinal of her career at the US Open to play qualifier from Great Britain Emma Raducanu.
-Sakkari's win against Plíšková was her third straight win over a top 10 seed, after defeating No. 6 seed Bianca Andreescu in a record-setting latest women’s match in the round of 16 and No. 10 seed Petra Kvitová in the third round and she is a 4-0 vs top-5 opponents in 2021.
+In September 2021, Sakkari beat No. 4 seed Karolína Plíšková to earn a place in only the second major semifinal of her career at the US Open to play qualifier from Great Britain Emma Raducanu.
+Sakkari's win against Plíšková was her third straight win over a top 10 seed, after defeating No. 6 seed Bianca Andreescu in a record-setting latest women's match in the round of 16 and No. 10 seed, Petra Kvitová, in the third round and she is a 4-0 vs top-5 opponents in 2021.
 She also became the first Greek woman to reach the semifinals of the US Open.
 She was defeated by Raducanu in straight sets.
 As a result, she entered the top 15 at world No. 13 on 13 September 2021, displacing Eleni Daniilidou as the highest ranked Greek player.

 At the Ostrava Open, she reached the final defeating the top seed, Iga Świątek.
 She improved to 2-0 against Swiatek after a her win in the French Open quarterfinals at Roland Garros earlier in the year.
 This was her seventh win against a top-10 player and eleventh against a top-20 player this season.
 The Greek advanced to her first final since 2019 after losing nine straight WTA semifinals.
 In the final, she was defeated in threes sets by Anett Kontaveit.
-As a result of reaching the final she entered the top 10 in the WTA rankings for the first time in her career on 27 September 2021.
+As a result of reaching the final, she entered the top 10 in the WTA rankings for the first time in her career on 27 September 2021.

 She qualified for the 2021 WTA Finals becoming the first Greek woman to participate in the year-end tournament.
 She reached the semifinals defeating Aryna Sabalenka in three sets.